yohanswanepoel/flaskvue/README.md

 * create a client app in the realm, point redirect url to the UI URL
 * With any luck that should be all you need to do to get Keycloack to work.

 ## Vue information:
 In general you want to do:
 * See https://vuejs.org/v2/guide/installation.html
 * npm install -g vue-cli
 * cd into the book-ui folder
 * run: npm install  (this creates teh dist folder that will be used later)
+* run: npm run build (this creates a build in dist)

 To set it up, point it at your OpenShift Cluster with an OC login.
 If using MiniShift run: minishift oc-env and execute the path command.
 Do an OC login.